 Conclusion

-You’ll find Madrid’s costs are lower than some expect but higher than Spain’s smaller cities — a mix that’s easy to verify by comparing rental listings and supermarket receipts.
-If you’re budgeting, test the theory that central living means double convenience but not double cost: you’ll likely pay more for rent yet save on transport and time.
+Madrid’s costs are lower than many expect, but higher than smaller Spanish cities.
+A good test: compare central living to outer-city living.
+You will pay more in rent near the centre, but often save on transport and time.
 Use real quotes for rent, utilities and groceries to plan precisely and avoid surprises.